scapintobias/anechoichamber/README.md

 * Tobia Scapin

 ### And you, do you know what sounds your body really makes?
-Share this on social media if you managed to resist till the end, using the hashtag **#anechoicamber**
+Share this on social media if you managed to resist till the end, using the hashtag **#anechoichamber**